nakulsodhi/.dots/README.md

 # Programs
 This is a list of programs needed for the smooth functioning of the setup.
 Most of these programs are not direct requirements for these dotfiles.
-This is a personal list of programs to guide in setting up a new system
+This is a personal list of programs to guide in setting up a new system.
 I am starting to see why people like NixOs
 - nvim
+- fish, starship
 - ncmpcpp
 - hyprland
 - hyprpaper
 - waybar
-- swaylock
+- swaylock-effects
 - rofi-wayland
 - pipewire
 - firefox
 - texlive, texlive-meta
-- grim
+- grim, slurp, swappy (screenshot utils)
 - onedrive
 - obsidian
 - brightnessctl